Seattle to San Francisco trains

 How far apart are Seattle and Portland?

-Is it safe to travel by train from Seattle to San Francisco right now?
+Is it safe to travel by train from Seattle to San Francisco during the COVID-19 pandemic?

 Can you take a train all the way from Seattle to San Francisco?

 How long is the train journey from Seattle to San Francisco?

 The distance between Seattle and San Francisco is approximately 679 miles, or 1093 kilometers.
 The average train journey between these two cities takes 23 hours and 30 minutes,

 Looking for ways to pass the time?
 Most trains are equipped with Wi-Fi, which means you can stream music, browse social media or get some work done during your ride.
 That said, in case your train has a spotty signal, or is among the few without Wi-Fi, we also recommend downloading TV shows and movies to your mobile device in advance of your trip.
 That way the ride will fly by whatever the Wi-Fi situation.